TrevisanGMW/gt-tools/README.md

 # maya-scripting

-Some possibly useful scripts for Maya written in MEL and Python language.
+Some useful scripts for Maya written in MEL and Python language.